Eagles flying high at 14-1

 Columbia plays Wednesday at O’Fallon and Friday vs. Belleville West at Busch Stadium before hosting Dupo on Monday.

+Waterloo (10-6) won 4-3 over Highland in a key Mississippi Valley Conference game Wednesday.
+Bryce Reese homered and AJ Sensel went 2-for-3 as Nate Phillips struck out 10 and allowed no earned runs in six innings pitched.

-Waterloo (9-6) posted a 14-4 win over Mt.
+Waterloo posted a 14-4 win over Mt.
 Vernon at GCS Ballpark in Sauget on Tuesday.
 Curtis Crossen went 3-for-4 with four RBIs.
-Bryce Reese, Jack Roessler and AJ Sensel collected two hits apiece for the ‘Dogs.
+Reese, Jack Roessler and Sensel collected two hits apiece for the ‘Dogs.

 Waterloo lost 4-3 at Highland on Monday as the host squad pushed across the go-ahead run in the bottom of the sixth.
 Reese went 2-for-3 with three RBIs and Sensel went the distance on the hill for Waterloo.